Probiotics for Horses: Gut Health, Digestion, and Performance

 5. Dehydration and Environmental Stress

-Fluid balance plays an important role in digestive function.
-Heat, travel, reduced water intake, and performance demands may all influence manure consistency, especially in horses already prone to digestive sensitivity.
+Fluid balance plays a direct role in digestion.
+Heat, travel, reduced water intake, and performance demands may influence manure consistency.

-In many horses, loose manure is a practical signal that the digestive system is not functioning as efficiently or as consistently as it should.
-It may indicate disruption in microbial balance, reduced fermentation efficiency, or broader hindgut stress.
+Loose manure often indicates that the digestive system is not functioning efficiently.
+It may reflect disruption in microbial balance, reduced fermentation efficiency, or stress within the hindgut.

 When Probiotic Support May Be Considered